pearlryder/subcellular-distribution-pipeline/documentation/documentation.md

 This beginner's guide may be helpful: [What is Jupyter?](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)

 ## Basics of Postgres SQL
 The SubcellularDistribution pipeline uses an SQL database to manage the data.
-You can learn more about using Postgres [here](https://www.postgresqltutorial.com/).
+You can learn more about using Postgres [at PostgresTutorial](https://www.postgresqltutorial.com/).
+There are interactive tutorials available at [SQLZoo](https://sqlzoo.net/wiki/SQL_Tutorial)

+## An introduction to Python
+We have found this [Google Python class](https://developers.google.com/edu/python/?csw=1).
+While this course covers Python 2 and the pipeline is written in Python 3, the differences are mostly trivial and the course provides a very useful introduction.

 ## Useful Linux commands
 The [Software Carpentry](http://swcarpentry.github.io/shell-novice/) has a nice introduction to using the Unix shell that you may find helpful.